 As you choose your business name, it is vital to ensure the name you are vetting to use to operate your business is also available when it comes to domain registration and social media.
 You want to establish universal branding for the business name, domain, and social media such as facebook, google my business, instagram, tik tok using the same business name, fonts, colours, and presence.

 This is a favourite topic for every Canadian and of course every business owner.
 Revenue Canada Agency is not something to fear, it is something to understand and follow when it comes to your responsibilities as a business owner.
 When you initially register your business, the record is sent to the Revenue Canada Agency and verifies to them that someone has set up a new business.
 When you register a business versus incorporating, the tax implications are much more simple.
 The revenue received from your business is added to your regular income made by employment when applicable.
 Your personal tax return now includes any income made from the business minus the expenses of having the business operation including things such as rent, telephones, suppliers, business insurance etc. If your business revenues reach a point of having $30,000.00 in revenue within a year (Jan 1 to Dec 31), you are required to apply for HST.
 Prior to reaching this revenue status, the HST is a voluntary program where you can opt in to including HST or not.
 Payroll is only mandatory when you hire employees.
-Import and export is only necessary when you are bringing goods into Canada or exporting goods outside of Canada.

 As previously stated, if you register a business, you will pay personal taxation on income earned from the business minus the business expenses.
 It is recommended to hire a bookkeeper to assist you in determining what your tax implications are as you go through the year.
 A registered business has the same tax year as you as an individual from January 1 to December 31 of each year and finalizing tax payments are due April 30th each year.